Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When studying, I do something very similar.
 But rather than typing the info verbatim, I summarize and paraphrase it.
 (Basically, I act as if I were an editor assigned the task of condensing the book.)
 I think this is even more effective than typing it verbatim, because you're putting the material in your own words.

 My sister taught me this trick to help you remember something you have to do before you leave the house.
 Just put a post it note or magnet on the door you use to leave and it will remind you that you have to do something.
 It's great when we are filling up the pool or need to turn on the slow cooker.

 If you're anything like me, my memory fails me quite often.
 On a rainy day I choose to drive with my headlights on but often forget to turn them off.
 On older model cars you do not get a reminder bell, so I simply turn the lights on and immediately lock my driver's door.
-When I go to get out of my car and realize the door is locked, it sparks my memory to turn the lights off.
-Sounds crazy, but it works!

 When you need to remember something, write it down.
 The act of writing triggers a different part of the brain than the part that hears, making you twice as likely to remember. (even if you lose the note).

 If I am taking food to work or home from a party I put my car keys in the fridge with it.
 I never get far without it!
 By Linda

 In order to remember all the things I need to bring to work, I always place them in a bag the night before and hang the bag on the door knob!